ceph/ceph-csi/docs/design/proposals/rbd-snap-clone.md

 ## Create a snapshot from PVC

 Refer [snapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/)
-for more information realted to Volume cloning in kubernetes.
+for more information related to Volume cloning in kubernetes.

 ### steps to create a snapshot